vnarendr/Zycus_Assignment/README.md

 /customers used to create a customer
 /customers/{id} used to get a customer record

-It covers all possible positive and negative scenarios with HTTP Status code validations.
+It covers all possible positive and negative scenarios with HTTP Status code validations (GET, POST, PUT, DELETE).

 It will generate different test report (JSON, HTML etc) inside build folder as target/ and target/reports